How to Find SKU Numbers

 Because each SKU is unique, it gives you a way to distinguish between items.
 This, in turn, makes it easier to track the amounts, movements, and sale levels of individual products.

 With SKUs, you can easily track the status of your inventory and how much you have in every storage and fulfilment location, which helps you to make more informed supply chain decisions.
+Consider printing your SKU list in a poster size to display in your workspace for easy reference and streamlined inventory management.

 Provide SKU product data